jjordon237/Hocking-College-Cybersecurity-Playbook/Computer Hardware & OP System (2025AU-NET-1120-A535)/Week 3/Week 3_UpgradeProposal.md

 ## Reflection
 This was a very rewarding opportunity to help my buddy achieve his goal of owning his own gaming PC after personal losses.
 His new ASUS ROG Strix was able to play games with ultra-high speeds, very little clipping issues, and all work functions.
-It was an honor to help him build it for a grand total of $889.97 plus tax for the parts today.
+It was an honor to help him build it for a grand total of $889.97 plus tax for the parts.

 "It's never too late to reclaim your inner child." - J Jordon.